ServiceNow CMDB Best Practices: Complete 2026 Guide

 Set up an ongoing maintenance cadence

 Schedule regular health checks and update stale records.
-Follow CSDM to ensure scalability, integration readiness, and consistent reporting.
+Follow CSDM to support scalability, integration readiness, and consistent reporting.

-The downstream effects of neglected audits are significant: change management decisions rely on wrong dependency maps, incident responders waste time chasing outdated service topologies, and compliance audits flag gaps that should have been caught months earlier.
+The downstream effects of neglected audits add up fast: change decisions rely on wrong dependency maps, incident responders waste time chasing outdated service topologies, and compliance audits flag gaps that should have been caught months earlier.

 Track accuracy rate, CI completeness, relationship coverage, and audit pass rates as ongoing KPIs.